-The National Centre for Population Health & Wellbeing Research, funded by Health and Care Research Wales, brings together a world-class team of researchers, statisticians and data analysts from the Universities of Swansea, Cardiff and Bangor alongside Public Health Wales to understand, evaluate and inform population health Improvements.
+The National Centre for Population Health & Wellbeing Research, funded by the Welsh Government through Health and Care Research Wales, brings together a world-class team of researchers, statisticians and data analysts from the Universities of Swansea, Cardiff, and Bangor alongside Public Health Wales to understand, evaluate and inform population health Improvements.

 Our research and interventions look to support people’s health and well-being throughout life, with our work exploring and tackling some of today’s most difficult health and social challenges.